-- If your pet is in pain, contact your vet.
-If they are in severe pain, it could be an emergency.
+- If your pet is in pain, contact your vet, if they are in severe pain, take them straight to your vet.
 Severe pain often indicates a serious problem, even if it the cause isn't obvious. - Signs of severe pain include crying, hissing/growling or protecting a part of the body.